dsebban/md-blog/refactoring_to_functional_patterns.md

 ```

-Each time you save your file it will recompile it and rerun only the failing previous tests
+Each time you save your file it will recompile it and rerun only the previously failing tests

 ## Eliminate primitive types with value classes